Sam-Dragon/cloud/gcp/VPC.md

 - custom-mode VPC network: manually created, subents are controlled. recommended for production

 # Subnets
-- It is associated to region or zone
+- It is associated to region
 - It helps you to seperate private resources [Internet NON accessible] from public resources [Internet accessible]
 - It distributes resources across multiple regions for high availability
 - IP's are ranged using CIDR blocks